-- Remove the engine compartment hatch. - Disconnect both bilge hoses at the plastic breather fitting.
-It is mounted to the right behind the fuel tank.
+Disconnect both bilge hoses at the plastic breather fitting.
+It is mounted on the right side in the engine compartment.

 A. Breather Fitting

 - Connect the bilge filter hose (from the hull bottom) to the garden hose, turn the water on, and flush it out for about a minute.
 During this procedure, water will flow into the engine compartment.
 Do not allow a large amount of water to accumulate in the engine compartment.
 Remove the drain screw in the stern to drain the engine compartment. - Connect the other hose to the garden hose, turn the water on, and flush it out for several minutes. - Before reconnecting the hoses to the plastic breather fitting, make sure the small breather hole in the fitting is clear.
 If the hole is clogged, the engine compartment will fill with water when the engine stops or idles.
 It may be necessary to remove the fitting.